-Other activities may be offered depending on student and faculty interest.
+Other activities are offered depending on student and faculty interest.

 Who chaperones the MS dances?

-Middle School teachers serve as the chaperones for the MS Dances.
+Middle School teachers and administrators serve as the chaperones for the MS Dances.
 Parent volunteers supervise the snack table.
 Opportunities to sign-up to volunteer are communicated by the MS Parents’ Committee.

-Are students permitted to bring friends from outside of GA to the dances?
+Are students permitted to bring friends from outside of MS SGA events?

-Do students need to bring money to the dances for admission and snacks?
+Do students need to bring money to the events for admission and snacks?

 Is there an active Student Government Association (SGA) in the GA MS?
 Does my child need to be elected?

 The SGA consists of elected officers who are responsible for providing leadership and a voice for the student body, as well as leading discussions on ways to improve life in the Middle School.
 The SGA is also responsible for promoting school spirit, organizing social activities, and serving as helpers for community events.
-The formal officers of SGA include 8th Grade co-presidents and an 8th Grade vice president, who were elected by the MS student body, an appointed secretary, and up to five elected representatives from each grade.
 All community members are invited to attend weekly meetings.